How to Better Strategize Your Apartment Marketing With Millennial Renters

 - Be a consumer advocate

-Just a little myth-busting for the multifamily marketing world.
+Just a little myth-busting for the apartment marketing world.